Zone: 5 to 9

 Attracts: Butterflies, moths and hummers

 Notes: Most people only buy one species - Buddleia davidii.
+Even though it attracts many beautiful pollinators, native plant gardeners should avoid the tempation of planting butterfly bush.
+There are other plants that attract lots of butterflies without the environmental disadvantages.
 I was hesitant to include this on my recommended list because this plant is an invasive species that does well in disturbed and riparian areas.
 However, I would rather gardeners know how to manage this plant properly should they decide to plant it because it is widely available.
 A single butterfly bush could easily produce a million seeds in a single season.
 The seeds can remain viable in the ground for many years so when the ground is disturbed, the seeds germinate.
 In Great Britain, this plant can be seen growing in many places, yet it is a native of China.
+I can understand the joy of watching insects on this plant, but I do not think the extra effort required to keep this plant from becoming an environmental problem is worth it.

 I would really recommend taking a pair of clippers to this plant on a regular basis.
 Cut the whole flowerhead off when there are just a few flowers left.
-This will greatly extend the flowering season of this shrub.
+This will greatly extend the flowering season of this shrub and it will prevent seed production.

 There is a lot to like about Buddleia plants.
 They attract various different pollinators that we love to see in our garden.
 Buddleias produce large flowers with a lot of nectar and several species of butterflies are strongly attracted to them.
 To a lesser extent some other insects may also be attracted to the flowers.
 Buddleia davidii blooms for an extended period and are easy to grow.
 They can grow 10 ft high and a little pruning will prevent the lanky look.The best of these larger varieties in my opinion is still pink delight or potters purple, but there are plenty of other colours to chose from.